r-forge/topmodels/pkg/topmodels/inst/conferences/2021_useR/abstract/abstract.md

 ---
 title: |
-  Making and Assessing Distributional Models in the Framework of Random Forest
+  Graphical Model Assessment of Random Forests in the Framework of Probabilistic Modeling
 author:
 - name: Moritz N. Lang
   affiliation: Department of Statistics, Faculty of Economics and Statistics, Universität Innsbruck